pwright/skupper-example-yaml/README.md

 #### Resources in east

-Like the one for `west`, here is the Skupper site definition for the `east` namespace.
+Like the one for west, here is the Skupper site definition for the east namespace.
 It includes the `ingress: none` setting since no ingress inquired at this site for the Hello World example.